Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Challenges in sampling multimodal and extended-mode distributions

 This is not an abstract worry: training with reverse KL is known to experience ``mode seeking" behavior~\cite{minka2005divergence}.
 The reverse KL loss consists of an entropy term $\tilde{p} \log{\tilde{p}}$ and cross-entropy $\tilde{p} \log{p}$.
 The dynamics of reverse KL training cause initial overconcentration on peaks from the cross-entropy term, until later in training when the entropy term begins to dominate.
-When training a model onto multimodal distributions, we have observed this to manifest as a tendency for the sampler to initially collapse onto a subset of modes; the later dominance of the entropy term corresponds to the increasing relative cost of mismodeling the inner tails between modes, which can eventually lead to the discovery of the missed modes.
+When training a model onto multimodal distributions, this often manifests as a tendency for the sampler to initially collapse onto a subset of modes; the later dominance of the entropy term corresponds to the increasing relative cost of mismodeling the inner tails between modes, which can eventually lead to the discovery of the missed modes.
 The multimodal distribution is the true minimum of the loss, but training the system into this minimum can be difficult (requiring intractably long training times) or impossible (if the training dynamics are incapable of finding the global minimum from a local one).
+In the case of theories with extended modes, this effect manifests as collapse onto a subspace of the extended mode.
+Like multimodal distributions, the extended mode is the true minimum, but may be very difficult to find without inductive-bias--based assumptions incorporated into the model.

-This is potentially an issue for any self-training procedure: if the model never samples from a given mode, it is not penalized for badly mismodeling that excluded mode.
-Further, because $\log Z$ and thus the exact minimum of Eqn.~\eqref{eqn:reverse-KL-loss} is unknown, we cannot detect whether a model has missed modes using model samples alone.
+Collapse is potentially an issue for any self-training procedure: if the model never samples from some region, it is not penalized for badly mismodeling that region.
+Further, because $\log Z$ and thus the exact minimum of Eq.~\eqref{eqn:reverse-KL-loss} is unknown, we cannot detect whether a model has missed modes using model samples alone.

 This tendency to overconcentrate can be counteracted by training using data with the mode structure incorporated by hand (Sec.~\ref{sec:forwards-kl}), by varying the target from unimodal to multimodal over the course of training (Sec.~\ref{sec:adiabatic-retraining}), or by using additional regularization terms in the loss (Sec.~\ref{sec:flow-distance-reg}), as we explore below.
+To complement these training augmentations, we also explore architectures which explicitly incorporate the mode structure, as described in Sec.~\ref{sec:arch_methods}.